-A dental assistant wears many hats on a day-to-day basis, and as such, plays an important role in a dental office.
-This professional helps a dentist accomplish everyday tasks like assisting patients, scheduling appointments and completing office management duties consistently.
-In addition, he or she performs numerous tasks that require both interpersonal and technical skills.
+A dental assistant wears many hats on a day-to-day basis and as such, plays a vital role in a dental office.
+This professional helps a dentist accomplish everyday tasks like assisting patients, scheduling appointments, and completing office management duties consistently.
+In addition, they perform numerous tasks that require both interpersonal and technical skills.

 Why do you want to be a dental assistant?

-For those who want to become a dental assistant, is is essential to know what it takes to succeed in this role.
-And with the right skills and training, anyone can learn how to thrive as a dental assistant, both now and in the future.
+For those who want to become a dental assistant, it is essential to know what it takes to succeed in this role.
+With the right skills and training, anyone can learn how to thrive as a dental assistant, both now and in the future.

 Here’s a closer look at six dental assistant duties that you should consider before you become a dental assistant: